pfheatwole/thesis/_sources/notation.rst.txt

          -v_2 & v_1 & 0
       \end{bmatrix}

-..
-FIXME:

-   Define random variables (eg, :math:`X`) and random variates (:math:`x
-   \in X`).
-Most of my functions are developed in terms of deterministic variables, but later those variables will be considered random (so the functions are now defined in terms of random variates).
-Not sure if/how to call this out explicitly.

 By their nature, vectors require the most intricate notation, since a fully specified vector might include all of: